dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 Units of measure is a useful [F# feature](http://msdn.microsoft.com/en-us/library/dd233243.aspx) that provides the optional ability to create tighter constraints on numbers.

-TypeScript could benefit from a similar feature that would add zero runtime overhead, increase type constraints, and help decrease programmer error when doing mathematical calculations that involve units.
+TypeScript could benefit from a similar feature that would add **zero runtime overhead**, increase type constraints, and help decrease programmer error when doing mathematical calculations that involve units.
 The feature should prefer explicity.

 ## Defining Units of Measure